cloudmesh-community/fa18-523-60/paper/paper.md

 Since MongoClient plays a server role, it can be used to access any desired databases in an easy way.
 To do that, one can use two different approaches.
-The first approach would be doing this via attribute method where the name of the desired database is listed as an attribute, and the second approach, which would include a dictionary-style access [@www-realpython].
+The first approach would be doing this via the *attribute* method where the name of the desired database is listed as an attribute, and the second approach, which would include a dictionary-style access [@www-realpython].
 For example, to access a database called *cloudmesh_community*, one would use following commands for the attribute and for the dictionary method,